b-knd/leetcode-solution/README.md

 # Leetcode
 ## Solutions
-Some of my solutions and attempts for leetcode problems (mostly sql, java and c)
+Some of my solutions and attempts for leetcode problems

 | **#** | **Title** | **Solution** | **Difficulty** | **Topics** |
 |-------|-----------|--------------|----------------|------------|